Completeness and spectral synthesis of nonselfadjoint one-dimensional perturbations of selfadjoint operators: Introduction and main results

-In this article, we consider a very concrete class of rank $n$ perturbations of compact selfadjoint operators, which are not necessarily weak.
-Our main results are concerned with rank $1$ (nondissipative) perturbations of compact selfadjoint operators.
-Applying a functional model for these operators close to a model due to Kapustin~\cite{Kap}, we give some new criteria for completeness of operators of this class as well as some new (counter)examples.
-In particular, we will show the sharpness of the conditions of Macaev's theorem even for this class.
+In this article, we consider rank $n$ perturbations of compact selfadjoint operators, which are neither weak nor dissipative.
+Our main results are concerned with rank one (nondissipative) perturbations of compact selfadjoint operators.
+We study the following spectral properties of the operators from this class: